contagon/iekf/se3/README.md

 ```
 python data_gen.py filename.npz
 ```
-Where `filename.npz` is where the data will be saved.
-Note the first time things are run, it'll automatically download the required holodeck pacakges, which are ~3.5gb.
+When you're reading to begin recording press `r`.
+Note sometimes the environment can run way too fast (like 400fps).
+Too lower this, with the window selected, type `~t.MaxFPS 30`.
+Also `filename.npz` is where the data will be saved.
+Note the first time things are run, it'll automatically download the required holodeck pacakges, which are ~300mb.

 The controls for the quadcopter are:
 | Command | Forward Key | Backward Key|